qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/qml.rst

 this tutorial, we will show how to make a simple "Hello World" application with PySide6 and QML.

-A PySide6/QML application consists, at least, of two different files - a file with the QML description of the user interface, and a python file that loads the QML file.
-To make things easier, let's save both files in the same directory.
+A PySide6/QML application consists, mainly, of two different files - a file with the QML description of the user interface, and a python file that loads the QML file.

-Here is a simple QML file called :code:`view.qml`:
+Here is a simple QML file called :code:`Main.qml`:

 .. code-block:: javascript